besport/ocaml-ptree/README.md

 ocaml-pree
 ==========

-a functionnal implem of patricia tree
+implem of patricia tree used for autocomplete